Our Local Governing Committee

 Governance structure and meetings

-The Local Governing Committee, consisting of all the governors listed on the meet our governors page, has been meeting virtually throughout the Coronavirus Pandemic.
+The Local Governing Committee consisting of all the governors listed above.
 Meetings are held half termly and are between 9am and 11am.

 The dates for Local Governing Body meetings for this academic year are listed below: